-Policy 1 of the PALP seeks to ensure that all new sites are compatible with existing uses and that all new sites have a good existing landscape framework.
+Policy 1 of the PALP seeks to ensure that all new sites are compatible with existing land uses and that all new sites have a good existing landscape framework.
 In terms of compatibility with existing land uses, as the immediate neighbouring land uses are principally residential, I have no particular issues with the compatibility of the proposal with the existing land uses.
-I do however note that some concerns have been raised within the representations concerning the potential impact that this proposal would have on existing private water supplies, which serve existing dwellings.
-My Environmental Health colleagues have commented on the proposal specifically on this matter and although they note the potential issues arising from the contamination of the private water supplies, they nevertheless do not object to the proposal subject to appropriately worded conditions being attached to any consent.
+I do however note the concerns which have been raised within the representations concerning the potential impact that this proposal would have on existing private water supplies, which serve several existing dwellings.
+My Environmental Health colleagues have commented on the proposal specifically on this matter and although they note the potential issues arising from the contamination of the private water supplies, they nevertheless do not object to the proposal subject to an appropriately worded condition being attached to any consent.